-I eat pretty much any plant I want with a few exceptions: no white flour, white rice, added sugar, and no oil…at all.
+Right now, I eat pretty much any plant I want with a few exceptions: no white flour, white rice, added sugar, and no oil…at all.
 I like whole grain cereals and eat whole grains, multigrain breads, and the like.
 I eat veggies, fruit, and do not have to limit my quantity of those plant-based foods.

 As I mentioned earlier, however, I found out that I can stop the weight loss.
 If I eat more complex carbohydrates than I can reasonably burn through exercise, I stop losing weight.
 Here’s what happened: I like whole grain cereals with almond milk and fruit ( blueberries, strawberries etc.) Sometimes, because I am hungry, I ate two bowls of these meals a day in addition to all of the other stuff….my weight loss stopped (did not increase, just stopped).
 Once I removed the bowl of cereal in the late afternoon or evening AND replaced it with veggies or fruit weight loss returned.
 I discovered, exactly, what makes me lose weight and what does not…it took some trial and error, but it worked!